 - We will provide the outcome of the application by email.
 If approved, all conditions of the approval will be provided along with the approval.

 If your plans change, you must let us know as soon as possible.
 We cannot change the conditions of a transhipment approval after is it issued.

-Once you submit your application, all information you supply falls under the New Zealand Official Information Act (OIA) 1982, which covers government transparency and the release of official information.
-This means that if a request is made for the public release of your application, we may release it, unless you can show that it is commercially sensitive.
+Once an application is submitted to us, all the information supplied in it falls under the New Zealand Official Information Act (OIA) 1982, which covers government transparency and the release of official information.
+This means that if a request is made for the public release of an application, we may release it, unless it can be shown to be commercially sensitive.